-Mela Amharic Keyboard — Type Amharic, Geez and Ethiopic Online
+Mela Amharic Keyboard — Type Amharic Online with Word Suggestions and Autocorrect

 ሥርዓተ ነጥብ